 Plus, pharmaceutical-grade medications are required to be made in pharmaceutical-quality laboratories.
 Let’s just say that "diet" pills don’t have nearly the same rigorous and regulated manufacturing quality standards.

 So yeah.
 Probably best to err on the side of caution here.

-The good news is that just because over-the-counter male enhancement pills probably suck and aren’t worth the risk, that doesn’t mean you don’t have options.
+The good news is that just because non-prescription male enhancement pills probably suck and aren’t worth the risk, that doesn’t mean you don’t have options.
 In fact, you have plenty.

 ED medications that are designed specifically to treat sexual health conditions like erectile dysfunction have gone through a rigorous FDA testing and approval process, making them safe to use when properly prescribed.

 These include PDE5 inhibitors, which work by increasing blood flow to your penis, making it easier for you to get and maintain an erection when you feel sexually aroused.

 A list of FDA-approved oral ED treatments include: